amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

     value: "@every 30m"
 ```

 In this example, Dapr triggers a service by invoking the `/checkOrderBacklog` endpoint every 30 minutes.
 There are several patterns available for specifying the `schedule` value.
-For more informationSee, see the [Cron binding documentation](ocs.dapr.io/operations/components/setup-bindings/supported-bindings/cron/).
+For more information, see the [Cron binding documentation](ocs.dapr.io/operations/components/setup-bindings/supported-bindings/cron/).

 ## Reference architecture: eShopOnDapr